Flying in comfort: What to pack and wear

 Dressing the part for flying in comfort

 Wear comfortable clothes.
 No, that doesn’t mean your jammies, oh please.
 A little decorum when flying in comfort is still nice – and frankly you are likely to be treated better without those silly rubber clogs and pajama pants on.
-Still, wear pants (check out our story Best Travel Pants: What We Wear and Why) or maybe a skirt that you love – ones with stretch and that don’t bind in all the wrong places.
+Still, wear comfortable travel pants or maybe a skirt that you love – ones with stretch and that don’t bind in all the wrong places.
 Also, ones that preferably don’t demand a non-stretch belt, and that have a pocket or two you can access while seated (to stash any necessities or keep your phone nearby).

 Pack a smile.
 No, really.